VTD-XML: Overview

 Combining those characteristics permits thinking of XML purely as syntax (bits, bytes, offsets, lengths, fragments, namespace-compensated fragments, and document composition) instead of the serialization/deserialization of objects.
 This is a powerful way to think about XML/SOA applications.

 Conformance

 VTD-XML conforms strictly to XML 1.0 (Except the DTD part) and XML Namespace 1.0.
 It essentially conforms to XPath 1.0 spec (with some subtle differences in terms of underlying data model) with extension to XPath 2.0 built-in functions.

 Simplicity

 As parser

-When used in parsing mode, VTD-XML is a general purpose, extremely high performance XML parser which compares favorably with others:
+When used in parsing mode, VTD-XML is a general purpose, high performance XML parser which compares favorably with others: